auth0/auth0.js/README.md

 Parses a URL hash fragment to extract the result of an Auth0 authentication response.

-**Note:** This method requires that your tokens are signed with **RS256**.
-Please check our [Migration Guide](https://auth0.com/docs/libraries/auth0js/v8/migration-guide#switching-from-hs256-to-rs256) for more information.
+**Note:** This method requires that your tokens are signed with **RS256** - please read [our documentation on signing algorithms](https://auth0.com/docs/get-started/applications/signing-algorithms) for more information.

 ```js
 auth0.parseHash({ hash: window.location.hash }, function (err, authResult) {